The Truth About Ionic Gold

 What Does It All Mean?

 It means that products advertised as ionic gold are really gold chloride and that gold chloride should not be used as a dietary supplement because it is a potentially dangerous substance.
-For a truly safe gold dietary supplement that contains no gold ions the only choice is a high quality true colloidal gold supplement consisting of metallic gold nanoparticles.
+For a truly safe gold dietary supplement that contains no gold ions the only choice is a high quality true nanoparticle gold supplement consisting of metallic gold nanoparticles.